As they pulled you out of the oxygen tent....

 Recorded at Olympic Studios, London

-Many felt “Diamond Dogs” was Bowie’s “return to form” after the underwhelmingly received “Pin Ups” album of sixties cover versions.
+Many felt that “Diamond Dogs” was Bowie’s “return to form” after the underwhelmingly-received “Pin Ups” album of sixties cover versions.
 It had a lot of the guitar-driven glam rock essence of “Aladdin Sane”.
 Notably, however, tiny bits of wah-wah funky guitar were creeping in to the sound.
-A pointer to the mid-seventies “soul” phase Bowie went through.
+A pointer to the mid-seventies “soul” phase Bowie went through, only a small one though.
+For all the many commenters who have labelled this the album that saw Bowie start to discover soul, one has to say that it is very much a rock album and far more his last glam album than his first soul album.

 1. Future Legend